-- We support an agricultural and youth emphasis at all agricultural fairs, including the New York State Fair. - We favor the improvement and maintenance of the New York State Fairgrounds and other fairground facilities utilized to house and promote agriculture in New York. - 3.
-We support increased state reimbursement funding of agricultural fairs. - We recommend that county fairs using municipal water sources should have the same inspection considerations as other municipal water uses. - We encourage the New York State Department of Agriculture and Markets to improve animal welfare by upgrading ventilation and animal comfort at the New York State Fair livestock buildings. - We recommend that the New York State Fair not be privatized, and an agricultural focus should be maintained.

-- Funds allocated to the New York State Fair by the Department of Agriculture and Markets shall not be diverted for non-agricultural purposes. - 8.
-We propose that the New York State Fair re-establish a 5/8ths mile track circling the northern parking lot adjacent to the racehorse barns.
+- 1. We support an agricultural and youth emphasis at all agricultural fairs, including the New York State Fair. - We favor the improvement and maintenance of the New York State Fairgrounds and other fairground facilities utilized to house and promote agriculture in New York. - 3.
+We support increased state reimbursement funding of agricultural fairs. - We recommend that county fairs using municipal water sources should have the same inspection considerations as other municipal water uses. - 5.
+We encourage the New York State Department of Agriculture and Markets to improve animal welfare by upgrading ventilation and animal comfort at the New York State Fair livestock buildings, particularly the older enclosed facilities. - 6.
+We recommend that the New York State Fair not be privatized, and an agricultural focus should be maintained. - Funds allocated to the New York State Fair by the New York State Department of Agriculture and Markets shall not be diverted for nonagricultural purposes. - 8.
+We propose that the New York State Fair reestablish a 5/8-mile track circling the northern parking lot adjacent to the racehorse barns. - 9.
+We recommend that Cornell Cooperative Extension Orange County be eligible to receive the New York State Department of Agriculture and Markets Capital Funding Grants for local fairs to improve the 4-H buildings and expand the infrastructure necessary to carry out youth and adult demonstrations and competitions during fair events.